CrunchyData/crunchy-containers/hugo/content/installation-guide/installation-guide.md

 for installing the latest version of Kubeadm.

-See [Create a Cluster](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/) for creating the Kuberenetes cluster using **Kubeadm**.
+See [Create a Cluster](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/) for creating the Kubernetes cluster using **Kubeadm**.
 Note: We find that Weave networking works particularly well with the container suite.

 Please see [here](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/)